Nerwyn/service-call-tile-feature/README.md

 ## Example 2

 A light tile with a button for each bulb, a color selector, brightness and temperature sliders, and a brightness spinbox with emphasis on certain options.
+TODO update this with dropdown

 <img src="https://raw.githubusercontent.com/Nerwyn/service-call-tile-feature/main/assets/example_tile.png" alt="light_tile" width="600"/>